yalicee/march-23-be-rated-restaurants/README.md

 GET /api/areas
 {
     1: {
-        id: 1,
+        area_id: 1,
         name: 'Altringham'
     },
     2: {
-        id: 2,
+        area_id: 2,
         name: 'Northern Quarter'
     }
 }
 ```

 2 - Get restaurants for a area
-returns a json object of restaurants keyed by their area id
+returns a json object with the area, containing a json object of restaurants keyed by their restaurant_id
 ```
 GET /api/areas/:area_id/restaurants
 {